Updated 2026-05-18

 Steps

-- Open the Holidays page.
-Go to Admin → Settings → Holidays.
-The year filter defaults to the current calendar year.
+1. Open the Holidays page.
+Go to Setup → Holidays.
+The year filter defaults to the current calendar year and the scope filter defaults to Company wide.

 Frequently asked questions